abel-research/OpenLimb/README.md

 How to acknowledge
 ------------------

-OpenLimb has been presented at the 2023 International Society for Prosthetics & Orthotics World Congress, and a preprint of a full journal paper is currently under peer review.
+OpenLimbTT has been presented at the 2023 International Society for Prosthetics & Orthotics World Congress, and a preprint of a full journal paper is currently under peer review.
 Please cite as:

 F.E.
 Sunderland, A.J.
 Sobey, J.L.
 Bramley, J.W.
 Steer, R. Al-Dirini, C.D.
 Metcalf, the OpenLimb Group, P.R.
 Worsley, A.S.
 Dickinson (2024), OpenLimbTT, a Transtibial Residual Limb Shape Model for Prosthetics Simulation and Design: creating a statistical anatomic model using sparse data. medRxiv 2024.11.27.24317622; doi: [https://doi.org/10.1101/2024.11.27.24317622](https://doi.org/10.1101/2024.11.27.24317622), and [https://github.com/abel-research/openlimb](https://github.com/abel-research/OpenLimb).